This year we are excited to expand our afternoon Special Interest Camp Options to include a Gardening Camp for students entering Grades 3-5.

-Join Katie Webb, Sienna Ranch’s Animal Care Manager and graduate of UC Davis’ Animal Science program to spend time caring for, learning about and having fun with Sienna Ranch’s beloved animal friends.
-Oh, and did we mention you get to ride a horse?!
+Join Sienna Ranch’s Animal Care Coordinator to spend time caring for, learning about and having fun with Sienna Ranch’s beloved animal friends.
+Oh, and did we mention you might get to ride a horse?!
 Some other highlights include taking our goats for a walk, feeding the horses lunch, learning how to maintain our animal pens (scooping poop is fun!) and shearing Dora our adorable Angora bunny, all the while learning about our animals, how to care for them and what we use them for.
 There will be a short horse riding lesson on the first day, so please plan to wear appropriate footwear (no riding experience necessary, lessons will focus on vaulting skills).

 Woodshop & Natural Building – Carpentry & Woodworking